What information do we collect from you?

 Our lawful basis for processing your personal data

-Under Article 6 of the EU General Data Protection Regulation (GDPR) we are required to tell you about the legal basis under which we collect and process your data.
+Under Article 6 of the UK General Data Protection Regulation (GDPR) we are required to tell you about the legal basis under which we collect and process your data.

 We will only collect and process your personal data in accordance with one of the below lawful bases: